The 1961 Freedom Riders' fight against segregation in America

 The new ban took effect on the 1st of November 1961, which brought the Freedom Rides to an end.

-The Freedom Rides helped bring about change by raising awareness of segregation laws in the American South.
+Over the course of the Freedom Rides, more than 400 black and white civil rights activists participated in the campaign and helped bring about change by raising awareness of segregation laws in the American South.

 They also showed that there was a need for better enforcement of these laws.
 The courage of the Freedom Riders inspired others to take a stand against segregation and helped pave the way for future civil rights victories.